Sleeping Beauty (1959 film): Music

 Working closely with animators, directors, and story artists, Bruns studied and experimented with Tchaikovsky's music for three years to make it work as a film score.
 The opening number, "Hail to the Princess Aurora" (sung by the royal subjects going to the castle for Aurora's christening), was based on a march in the ballet's prologue.
 The third strain of the "Garland Waltz" became "I Wonder", sung by Aurora as she walks through the forest with her animal friends.
 The suspenseful "Puss in Boots" theme from the ballet's third act was used for the scene in which Maleficent lures Aurora to the spinning wheel.
-Bruns made several attempts to create a song from the "Silver Fairy" theme, resulting in "Riddle, Diddle, One, Two, Three" (sung by Flora, Fauna, and Merryweather as they prepare birthday presents for Aurora).
+Bruns made several attempts to create a song from the ballet's "Silver Fairy" theme, resulting in "Riddle, Diddle, One, Two, Three" (sung by Flora, Fauna, and Merryweather as they prepare birthday presents for Aurora).
 The song was eventually cut, but its melody remained in the scene.
-Among other deleted songs were "Evil—Evil", which would have been sung by Maleficent and her goons, and "Go to Sleep", in which the Three Good Fairies put a sleeping spell on the castle.
+Among other, deleted songs were "Evil–Evil", which would have been sung by Maleficent and her goons, and "Go to Sleep", in which the Three Good Fairies put a sleeping spell on the castle.

-Four of Bruns' songs based on the ballet score were used in the film: "Hail to the Princess Aurora", "The Gifts of Beauty and Song", "I Wonder", and "Sleeping Beauty".
+Four of Bruns's songs based on the ballet score were used in the film: "Hail to the Princess Aurora", "The Gifts of Beauty and Song", "I Wonder", and "Sleeping Beauty".
 For "Skumps", sung by King Stefan and King Hubert as they toast their children's upcoming wedding, Bruns composed his own tune in Tchaikovsky's style because he could not find anything suitable in the ballet.
-The song lyrics were written by Tom Adair, Erdman Penner, Winston Hibler, and Ted Sears; most have the same placement and purpose in the plot as Fain and Lawrence's original songs.
-Recording of the music began in the United States, but due to a musicians' strike, Bruns was sent to a state-of-the-art studio in Berlin which permitted a new stereo sound system for the film.
+The song lyrics were written by Tom Adair, Ted Sears, Erdman Penner, and Winston Hibler; most have the same placement and purpose in the plot as Fain and Lawrence's original songs.
+Recording of the music began in the United States, but due to a musicians' strike, Bruns was sent to a state-of-the-art studio in Berlin which allowed for a new stereo sound system for the film.
 Sleeping Beautys score was the first true-stereo soundtrack.
 It was recorded with the Graunke Symphony Orchestra from September 8 to November 25, 1958.
+Tutti Camarata co-produced the recording with Bruns and supervised the sessions from the control room.